Route 66, however, was not new to me. There was a hit record of the same name by Nat King Cole, whose voice my mother loved. You know the one:

 But I’m getting ahead.Also labouring in LA at the time was a guy called Jack Webb, whose path would intersect with Troup’s.
 He got his start in radio playing the character Sergeant Joe Friday in the immensely popular police procedural Dragnet, which he created and also produced through his company Mark VII Limited.
 The radio show ran from 1949-1957 and was widely syndicated, but Webb had several irons in the fire which we’ll get to.

 In Dragnet, Joe Friday had a succession of partners, including Route 66’s Martin Milner (Tod) for a spell (as Detective Bill Lockwood).
-Webb and Milner, it turns out, had already met and became friends while both acted in The Halls of Montezuma (1951).
+Webb and Milner, it turns out, had already met and became friends while both acted in the movie The Halls of Montezuma (1951).
 They kept in touch.

-Webb was surely a workaholic (his enterprises certainly provided employment for a large percentage of the Hollywood entertainment industry, at one time or another), but he was also a huge jazz fan.
+Webb himself was surely a workaholic (his enterprises certainly provided employment for a large percentage of the Hollywood entertainment industry, at one time or another), but he was also a huge jazz fan.
 Reported to own a collection of 6,000 jazz recordings, music was apparently a lifelong passion.

 Webb was a player, too.
 The cornet was his instrument and he deftly inserted himself onstage with Peggy Lee in Pete Kelly’s Blues, a 1955 movie he produced and directed about musicians and mobsters (Webb was Pete Kelly, too).